emqx/flowsdk/README.md

-# flowSDK
+# FlowSDK

-FlowSDK is a safty-first messaging system SDK, it runs in your app and can be used to build any service nodes in messaging systems that are predictable in behavior, observable, and flexible in operations, such as
+FlowSDK is a safty-first, realistic, behavior predictable messaging SDK.

+With FlowSDK, You could build messaging based [micro middleware functions](#Micro-middleware-functions) that runs in your app.

+FlowSDK leverage multiple protocols in different layers and make best use of them for real world scenarios.

+## What is Flow

+Flow is the projection of data streaming from many sources with the help of [micro middleware functions](#Micro-middleware-functions)

+## Micro middleware functions

+- Messaging client
+- Pub/Sub broker
+- Filter
+- Proxy
+- Protocol relay
+- Queue
+- K/V store

+## Be realistic

+Message is not created equal.
+Messaging comes with costs, resources are not unlimited.

+## Communication models

-- clients
+- **Req/Resp**
-- servers
+- **PUB/SUB**
-- proxies
+- **Stream**
-- relays
+- **Reliable Delivery**
-- firewalls
+- **Unreliable Delivery**

+## Protocols

-- load balancers
+- **MQTT**
-- brokers
+- **gRPC**
-- and more.
+- ...

-Messages can be communicated within processes, between processes, over LAN, and across wide area networks.
-It supports client-server req/resp, pub/sub mode, or point-to-point mode.
-The network transport layer supports traditional TCP-based or UDP protocols, as well as security-focused TCP/TLS, and even the latest QUIC protocol.

 ## Current Status

 ** Working in progress **

-### Recent Updates (October 2025)
-- ✅ **TokioAsyncMqttClient** - Full async MQTT v5.0 client implementation
-- ✅ **SubscribeCommand Builder** - Fluent API for complex subscriptions
-- ✅ **MQTT v5 Features** - Receive Maximum, Topic Alias Maximum, Maximum Packet Size
-- ✅ **Raw Packet API** - Protocol compliance testing infrastructure (feature-gated)
-- ✅ **Test Infrastructure** - 397 tests passing, protocol test infrastructure ready
-- ✅ **Comprehensive Documentation** - Complete API guide and testing documentation

 ## Project Structure

 This project is organized as a Cargo workspace with two main components:

 ### 📚 Core Library (`flowsdk`)
-- **MQTT v5.0 Protocol**: Complete serialization/deserialization implementation
+- **MQTT Protocol**: Complete serialization/deserialization implementation
 - **MQTT Client Library**: TokioAsyncMqttClient with async/await support
 - **Shared Conversions**: gRPC ↔ MQTT conversion utilities
 - **Example Applications**: Simple client/server demos